2021 National Measurement Institute awards: nominations open

 We celebrate this day globally to commemorate the anniversary of the signing of the Metre Convention in 1875.

-The 2020 winners were Dr Warwick Bowen (the Barry Inglis Medal) and Dr Renee Webster (NMI Prize).
+The 2020 winners were Prof Warwick Bowen (the Barry Inglis Medal) and Dr Renee Webster (NMI Prize).
 In keeping with last year’s theme, their awards recognised the role measurement science plays in helping Australian industry access and compete in global markets.

 Join the conversation